 The #1 reason for renting a car is convenience and price.

-Car rental from Cancun is cheap: in December 2019 we rented a car for about $10 a day including insurance.
+Car rental in Mexico is cheap: in December 2019 we rented a car for about $10 a day including insurance.

 You will also save a bunch on all your activities in Tulum because all of the best things to do (like the stunning cenotes or Coba ruins) are outside town.

-Tulum Activities you’ll need a car, collectivo or tour for:
+Tulum Attractions you’ll need a car, collectivo or tour for:

-Laguna Kaan Luum: the giant deep blue whole cenote and natural bud bath (20 minutes drive / 16km / 10 miles from Tulum)
+Laguna Kaan Luum: the giant deep blue whole cenote and natural bud bath (20 minutes drive / 16km / 10 miles away)

-Tulum Beach: Unless you’re staying in a resort along Tulum beach then it’s quite the distance from Tulum town.
-For example, from Tulum to Taqueria La Eufemia (the cheapest and therefore most popular beach bar in Tulum) is almost 7 miles or 30 minutes driving.
+The Beach: Unless you’re staying in a resort along Tulum beach then it’s quite the distance from the town.
+For example, from Tulum to Taqueria La Eufemia (the cheapest and therefore most popular beach bar) is almost 7 miles or 30 minutes driving.
 Most people hire bicycles though it is still a long ride.

 Coba Ruins: the only Mayan temple you can still climb.
 You really appreciate how epic the structure is when you see how it dwarfs everything around it.
-1 hour drive from Tulum
+1 hour drive away

 Cenote Carwash: There are no Cenotes in Tulum town itself.
 One or two you can cycle to like Gran Cenote or Cenote Calavera but if you want to see more it’s so much easier to hire a car.
 For example, Cenote Carwash is 20 minutes drive and you can swim with a friendly baby alligator in crystal clear water.